berrina/mini-inference-engine/notes.md

 **Finding B — warps matter (3x spread):** 4 warps = 3.7, 8 = 3.0,
 2 = 1.3.
 Two warps (64 threads) can't generate enough parallelism to
-hide memory latency for a 32×64 tile; eight warps oversubscribe it — too little work per warp. perfect spot depends on tile size (knobs interact).
+hide memory latency for a 32×64 tile; eight warps oversubscribe it — too little work per warp.
+Sweet spot depends on tile size (knobs interact).

+**New baseline: 3.7 TFLOPS** — 32/64/32, num_warps=4, num_stages=2.
+~25% of cuBLAS (14.7).
+Honest attribution: tile shape did most of the work; launch-param tuning added ~3% over the corrected baseline.

+**Prediction vs reality:** predicted pipelining would help meaningfully;
+it didn't — see Finding A. Good example of why we predict first.

+**Next:** naive kernel is tuned out.
+Remaining moves are rewrites: grouped tile ordering (L2 reuse), then Nsight profiling to locate the remaining 4x and test the Day-2 coalescing hypothesis.

 **New baseline: 3.7 TFLOPS** — 32/64/32, num_warps=4, num_stages=2.
 ~25% of cuBLAS (14.7).